-MUST SEE VIDEO: Dashcam shows airplane emergency landing
+Must see video: Dashcam shows airplane emergency landing

 SPANAWAY, Wash.
-(KING/NBC News) – A small plane was forced to land in Spanaway, Washington Thursday morning after a “fuel system malfunction.”
+(KING) – A small plane was forced to land in Spanaway, Washington Thursday morning after a “fuel system malfunction.”

 The plane landed in traffic on Pacific Avenue according to Washington State Patrol.